A Homily for All Saints of America (2026)

 We need to turn off the things that distract us or drag us down.
 In extreme circumstances, perhaps we need to even cut off the people or friend groups that drag us into places that are not good for us.
 That is what our Lord meant when he said, “And if your right hand causes you to sin, cut it off and cast it from you” (Matt.
 5:30).

 May our Lord help us to cut off the sinful passions, the worldly attachments, and the deceitful narratives that we’ve come to believe about ourselves.
-And through the prayers of all the American saints – known and unknown – may He replace the lies we believe about ourselves with His Story: a Story of redemption, hope, truth, grace, and love.
+And through the prayers of all the American saints – known and unknown – may He replace the lies we believe about ourselves with His Story: a Story of redemption, hope, truth, grace, and love as we abide in Christ Jesus our Lord — to Whom be dominion, glory, and majesty, together with His unoriginate Father and the the most Holy Spirit, now and ever and unto ages of ages.
+Amen.

 Featured image: Sunset on Mt.
 Everest, photo by Nir B. Gurung, Wikimedia Commons